 Objectively defined, “capitalism is a social system based on the recognition of individual rights, including property rights, in which all property is privately owned.”

-However, among the many ‘flavors’ of capitalism described by the panel were: ‘robber baron’ capitalism, ‘Canadian style’ capitalism, ‘Nordic’ capitalism, ‘Western European’ capitalism, ‘extractive’ capitalism, and more.
+However, among the many ‘flavours’ of capitalism described by the panel were: ‘robber baron’ capitalism, ‘Canadian style’ capitalism, ‘Nordic’ capitalism, ‘Western European’ capitalism, ‘extractive’ capitalism, and more.
 All glaringly eliminated the moral principles on which capitalism is actually based.
-Tragically, none seemed aware how epistemology demands that capitalism be objectively defined without an adjective, because that’s the only way to defend capitalism that’s Just Right.
+Tragically, none seemed aware of how epistemology demands that capitalism be objectively defined without an adjective because that’s the only way to defend capitalism that’s Just Right.